almahruqi/CarGO/README.md

 4. View recent advertidsements added in the website.
 5. Search for any advertidsements by keyword.
 6. View only approved advertidsements.
+7.If the user edit their advertidsement or upload images, the status of the advertidsement will change to "Pending" automatically!
 ## Status of the project
 Done.
 ## Live Demo